catbusofthecanals/my-travel-diary/README.md

 ### Running the Tests

-To test the front-end, navigate to the front-end directory and type 'npm test'.
+To test the front-end, navigate to the /front-end directory and type 'npm test'.
 The tests will run and you'll see the results once they have completed.
 This will run the snapshot test and unit test in App.test.js.

-To test the back-end server, navigate to the middleware-app directory and type 'npm test'.
+To test the back-end server, navigate to the /back-end directory and type 'npm test'.
 This will run app.test.js which tests the response of the GET request for /api/pins.

 ## Security